cesarvr/keycloak-bible-openshift/README.md

 ```xml
  https://{Server}:{Port}/auth/realms/<your-realm>/.well-known/openid-configuration
 ```
-This URL will return a list of endpoints that you need to perform various types of authentication:
+This URL will return a list of endpoints required to use OAuth2 authentication:

 ```js